 Related Reading: Why do we expect romantic love to remain intense forever?

-Understand what is it that you seek in a relationship, without making it person-specific.
+Understand what it is that you seek in a relationship, without making it person-specific.
 For instance, focus on how important are trust and respect for you in a romantic partnership without thinking about these things in the context of your current (or potential) partner.

 There is no doubt having high expectations in a relationship can be detrimental in the long run.
 You will keep feeling disappointed and frustrated when your partner would not be able to live up to the expectations.
 This is why clarity on needs, wants and expectations in a relationship is crucial.

-It is also important to think about your life goals, values, readiness to be emotionally invested in another person before talking about expectations in a relationship.
+It is also important to think about your life goals, values, and readiness to be emotionally invested in another person before talking about expectations in a relationship.
 Allow your partner time to go through this process as well.
-Once you’re past this stage, work together for setting expectations in a relationship.
+Once you’re past this stage, work together toward setting expectations in a relationship.

 Having reasonable expectations in a relationship will prove sensible in the long run.
 In doing so, here are a few things to be mindful of: